jaredly/j3/Roadmap.md

     which would go into indexeddb right
 - [x] so image attachments, I should probably make it so you can change the rendered size?
-- [ ] why aren't the errors on attachments being recomputed :thinking:
+- [x] why aren't the errors on attachments being recomputed :thinking:
-- [ ] I kindof want to be able to select the "end" of an attachment.
+- [x] I kindof want to be able to select the "end" of an attachment.
 So that I can do `.`, ya know?
 Yeah I think that's valuable.
+  - [ ] so actually, I can't do `.`, because that only works with identifiers. which I think is useful
+  - [x] uh the blinker looks silly when the image is expanded
+  - [ ] so, do I have a really good reason that ... attribute dealios should only be doable to identifiers? yeah I think that's a fine constraint.
+- [ ] 🤔 so, I'm wondering if an attachment should ever be just "there" Like is there a reason to have it be embedded, or can I just always treat them as lazy, and requiring an Effect to load?
+  Kinda makes sense to me idk

 #### Markdown
 - [ ] make a little whatsit